-For the intermediate-cost estimate a level interest rate of 3.75 percent was assumed.
-This is somewhat above the average yield of the total investments of both trust funds as of January 1, 1967 (3.66 percent), but is below the rate applicable for new investments in January 1967 (4% percent).
-The interest rate for the low-cost and high-cost estimates was assumed at 4.25 percent and 3.25 percent, respectively.
+For the intermediate-cost estimate, a level interest rate of 4.25 percent was assumed.
+This is somewhat above the average yield of the total investments of the old-age and survivors insurance trust fund as of December 31, 1968 (3.98 percent), but is below the corresponding rate for the disability insurance trust fund (4.64 percent); the rate applicable for new investments for both trust funds for December 1968 was 5% percent.
+The interest rates for the low- and high-cost estimates were assumed at 4.75 and 3.75 percent, respectively.